gravitational/teleport/docs/2.3/saml.md

 ### Logging In

-The Web UI will now contain a new button: "Login with One Login".
+The Web UI will now contain a new button: "Login with OneLogin".
 The CLI is the same as before:

 ```bash